 - Enjoy working outdoors

-- Are not bothered by heights or confined spaces
+- Not bothered by heights or confined spaces